-• Survivable Logical Topology Design Problem (SLTDP): Given a physical WDM ring network with n nodes (where the node set is denoted by $V = \{0, \dots, n-1\}$) and a set of connection requests $R = \{(i,j) \mid i, j \in V\}$ (where for any two connections $(i,j), (i',j') \in R$, $(i,j) \neq (i',j')$), find a route for each lightpath $(i,j) \in R$ such that the logical topology remains connected, if possible, after the failure of any single physical link.
+• Survivable Logical Topology Design Problem (SLTDP): Given a physical WDM ring network with n nodes (where the node set is denoted by $V = \{0, \dots, n-1\}$) and a set of connection requests $R = \{(i, j) \mid i, j \in V\}$ (where for any two connections $(i, j), (i', j') \in R, (i, j) \neq (i', j')$), find a route for each lightpath $(i, j) \in R$ such that the logical topology remains connected, if possible, after the failure of any single physical link.
 Otherwise, determine and embed the minimum number of additional lightpaths to make the logical topology survivable.

 Note that when the given logical topology is not connected or has a cut-edge, there is no route assignment that can make the logical topology survivable without having additional lightpaths.
 Some logical topologies that have edge-cuts of size two, however, have route assignments that make the logical topology survivable, while some do not as shown in Figure 2.
-When the logical topology is completely connected (i.e., every node is connected to every other node), it is always possible to find a survivable embedding by establishing nlightpaths from i to i + 1 in the clockwise direction for $0 \leq i \leq n-1$ where n = 0.
+When the logical topology is completely connected (i.e., every node is connected to every other node), it is always possible to find a survivable embedding by establishing n lightpaths from i to i + 1 in the clockwise direction for $0 \le i \le n - 1$ where n = 0.
 The remaining lightpaths may be established in an arbitrary manner.
 An interesting question then is to determine in polynomial time whether there exists an embedding of lightpaths when the given logical topology is k-edge connected for an arbitrary k.
-In our earlier paper [4], we showed that if logical topology G is k-edge connected for $3 \le k \le 4$, there exists an example of G that is not survivable.
-In the following section, we consider a special routing, namely the shortest path routing, and present some results on the problem complexity.
+In the following section, we seek for an answer to this question and provide partial answers.